 Shaen’s principal areas of practice are commercial law, international commercial arbitration (particularly concerning the energy and petrochemicals industries), and telecommunications, including the Electronic Communications Code.
 He is experienced in obtaining and resisting injunctions and other emergency relief.
-He acts for a wide range of clients including international energy companies, UK public companies, insurers, and individuals.
+He acts for a wide range of clients including international energy companies, UK public companies, and individuals.

 Recent notable cases include: